Charli XCX As Ed Sheeran Will Give You Nightmares

-One of my favourite parts of Paramount Network's Lip Sync Battle is when competitors perform in character as another celebrity.
-At least, that's what I thought was my favourite part.
+One of my favorite parts of Paramount Network's Lip Sync Battle is when competitors perform in character as another celebrity.
+At least, that's what I thought was my favorite part.
 Then I saw Charli XCX perform Ed Sheeran's "Shape of You" as the redheaded singer, and suddenly, I wanted the show to put a ban on the practice all together.

 Most people would agree that Sheeran is an adorable man with a lovely head of hair.
 Most would also agree, then, that the wig that Charli XCX wore to impersonate him should be tossed in a fire.
 Did someone coat this wig in Flamin' Hot Cheeto dust?
 And can Sheeran sue for such a gross misrepresentation of character?
 Because honestly, Charli XCX looks more like she's dressing up as Chucky from Child's Play than she does Taylor Swift's best friend.